-Also known as graviola and soursop, custard apple is a native perennial fruit that’s native to Mexico, the Caribbean, and Central and South America.
-It originated in Peru and has many beneficial nutritional and health properties.
+Also known as graviola, custard apple or soursop is a native perennial fruit that’s native to Mexico, the Caribbean, and Central and South America.
+It originated in Peru and has many beneficial properties for nutrition and health.
 Find out what custard apple or soursop fruit can be used for in the following article.

 Characteristics of custard apple or soursop

-Custard apple or soursop fruit is made up of mostly water, and the pulp contains dozens of nutrients – among them are high levels of vitamin C, which helps maintain healthy and balanced levels of the body’s antioxidants.
+Custard apple or soursop fruit is made up of mostly water.
+Its pulp contains dozens of nutrients – among them are high levels of Vitamin C, which helps maintain healthy and balanced levels of the body’s antioxidants.

 This fruit also contains protein, mineral salts, potassium, calcium, phosphorus, iron, and lipids.
-It’s also helpful to know that it has a high caloric content because of the carbohydrates it contains, so if you’re dieting you’ll want to eat this in moderationStill, custard apple pulp can be consumed either as a juice or mixed with water, and it provides excellent diuretic benefits.
-It helps regulate bodily functions by fighting high blood pressure, respiratory diseases (mostly colds), detoxing the liver and maintaining overall liver health, and regulating blood sugar levels (which is ideal for people who have diabetes).
+It’s also helpful to know that it has a high caloric content because of the carbohydrates it contains, so if you’re dieting you’ll want to eat this in moderationCustard apple pulp can be consumed either as a juice or mixed with water, and it provides excellent diuretic benefits.
+It helps regulate bodily functions by fighting high blood pressure, helping maintain overall liver health, and regulating blood sugar levels.
+This last one is why diabetics often value the soursop.

 You can also consume the leaves of the custard apple tree – this is especially helpful for people suffering from the mumps, anxiety, or insomnia.
-Using both the leaves and flowers of the plant you can make a tea and sweeten it with honey to treat colds or other illnesses, or to promote healing after surgery.
+Using both the leaves and flowers of the plant you can make a tea and sweeten it with honey to help treats certain illnesses.

 Medicinal uses of custard apple

-You can make a tonic by blending three custard apple leaves with a cup of water and drink every morning for a week to ease the side effects of chemotherapy or other strong medication.
+You can make a tonic by blending three custard apple leaves with a cup of water and drink every morning for a week.
+This can help you when you’re taking strong medication.

-Eating the green (unripe) custard apple fruit can help fight jaundice, a disease of the liver that affects skin color by turning it yellowish.
+Eating the green (unripe) custard apple fruit can help fight liver diseases, according to some people.
 Just cut the fruit into three large pieces, remove the seeds, and blend the pulp.
-Strain the liquid and sweeten it with honey before drinking, as it has a slightly bitter taste.
+Strain the liquid and sweeten it with honey before drinking.
+That’s because some people find it to have a slightly bitter taste.

-- A complete list of custard apple’s medicinal properties:
+A complete list of custard apple’s purported medicinal properties:

 - Reduces high blood pressure